Loading...

 Stay Hydrated

-Keep track of your blood sugar levels after meals to better understand how sourdough bread affects you and make informed adjustments to your diet.
+Keep track of your blood sugar levels to understand how sourdough bread affects you personally and adjust your intake accordingly.

 healthspan-mbl